Norwich City railway station

-Norwich City railway station was located in Norwich, Norfolk, England and was closed in 1969.
+Norwich City railway station was located in Norwich, Norfolk, England and was closed in 1959.

 History

 The station was opened in 1882 by the Lynn and Fakenham Railway, and later became the southern terminus of the Midland and Great Northern Joint Railway (MG&N) line from Melton Constable.
-The station became well-used, with services to Cromer and through-carriages to a range of destinations including Peterborough and Leicester.
+It became well-used, with services to Cromer and through-carriages to a range of destinations including Peterborough and Leicester.